 On-demand interviews are a form of asynchronous interviews that begins with the recruiter pre-recording questions for their candidates.
 The recruiter’s half of the interview is then delivered to potential hundreds of candidates at a time.
 Candidates can then respond at a time that is convenient for them, allowing recruiters to effectively interview 24/7.
 As a result, both candidate and the recruiter don’t have the tedium of the initial interview process.

-One-way interviews drastically reduce the time it takes to screen a candidate.
+Virtual interviews drastically reduce the time it takes to screen a candidate.
 With Qualifi, recruiters can listen to recorded audio interviews as they perform additional tasks.
 Through this method, recruiters can screen a candidate in as little as 5 minutes.

 This speed allows the best talent to rise to the top and dramatically speeds up the hiring process.
 This enables recruiters to make job offers faster by reducing time-to-hire.
 This is essential as 57% of today’s candidates will lose interest if the hiring process takes too long.

-Self-guided interviews help recruiters hire faster and reduce the time spent screening without sacrificing the quality of hire.
+Virtual interviews help recruiters hire faster and reduce the time spent screening without sacrificing the quality of hire.
 Qualifi’s platform can give you the resources to implement this style of interviewing into your hiring process and streamline your recruiting team’s workflow.